Find your next holiday

 • E-bike (excl. bike insurance): € 269,- p.p.

-• When booking a rental bike/e-bike, we ask for your height so that we can provide a suitable bike.
+• When renting a bike or E-bike, we ask for your height so that we can provide a suitable bike.

 • Bicycle Insurance: You can take out a separate bicycle insurance with Happy Cycling Holidays.
 A travel insurance often does not cover bicycle damage and/or theft.